 I divided the books by topic, as most of them fall into 6 categories:

 - Personal Development

 - Talent and Skill Acquisition

 I hope you enjoy this notes!
-If you find a book you like, make sure to share them on Facebook, Twitter and Google Plus.
+If you find a book you like, make sure to share them on Facebook and Twitter.

 A must read for any tech entrepreneur.
 It explains the concept of the “Chasm”, the gap between the “early adopters” (the first people that use a product) and the mainstream customers.
 Most importantly, it explains the technology adoption life cycle, that is, how people adopt technology.
 If you’re a tech entrepreneur, don’t skip this book!

-The best book about analytics for startup that you’ll ever read.
+The best book about analytics for startups that you’ll ever read.
 I can’t recommend it highly enough for the tech entrepreneur that needs help measuring and improving his startup’s metrics.